augustohdias/Howl/README.md

 ## Installation

-You can compile or get the [pre-built releases](https://github.com/augustohdias/Howl/releases).
+You can compile from source or get it from [pre-built releases](https://github.com/augustohdias/Howl/releases).

 ### Linux